 We all knew that tunnel.
 We knew how the strain of raising a child with a mental illness could chip away at the most solid marriage.
 We had seen our girls flounder in school and lose friends.
 We’d seen the looks of skepticism from our friends and relatives when we tried to explain “pediatric bipolar disorder.”
 We knew about hoping that the new medication would prevent our child from crawling back into that tunnel.

 The mother who hadn’t yet spoken, a blond woman with tired eyes, rose from her seat.
 She told us that her girl, Kylie, who was 12, was first diagnosed with ADHD.
 “I sobbed when the doctor told me she had bipolar disorder,” she said.

 The illness had ravaged her sister’s life.
 We’d all seen family members sidelined by bipolar disorder and robbed of their potential.
-We’d watched them succumb to addiction and push away those who loved them, even with their erratic behaviors.
+We’d watched them succumb and push away those who loved them, even with their erratic behaviors.
 We knew that the lure of suicide clouded their futures.

 Our subdued group was suddenly as chatty as a gathering of sorority sisters — which, in a way, we were.
 We swapped stories and compared notes on symptoms and medications.
 We didn’t slow down until the elevator chimed and one of the older girls from the group swished past us in her long, bohemian skirt, signaling that the session was over.

 Sadie was the last one out of the elevator.